-An I/O module can be inserted into slot IO0:
+An I/O module can be inserted into each of these slots (IO 0 and IO 1)

 - 1. This is done by carefully inserting the module, socket connector first (usually blue), and pushing it gently toward the system bus plug until the stop.
 Guides assist this process. - 2.
 As soon as the opposite end of the module is flush with the retaining latch of the housing base, press the module down toward the plate.